OmIndia/datasciencecoursera/Readme.md

 Final Course Project

-Create one R script called run_analysis.R that does the following.
+R script called run_analysis.R does the following tasks:

     Merges the training and the test sets to create one data set.
     Extracts only the measurements on the mean and standard deviation for each measurement.